SpencerGraffunder/Tetrisn-t/README.md

 Either open the `.exe` file, or to run with Python...

 1. Download and install Python 3 (latest) via the official Python website https://www.python.org/downloads/windows/
-2. Open a terminal (press the Windows key then type `terminal` and hit enter) and type `pip install pygame`
+2. Open a terminal (press the Windows key then type `terminal` and hit enter) and type `pip install pygame` (then hit enter)
-3. To run the game, open a file manager and run `main.py` with Python (should automatically be set to the default program)
+3. All setup is done.
+To run the game, open a file manager and run `main.py` with Python (should automatically be set to the default program)

 ## Linux